aabbtree77/twinpeekz/README.md

     # Code for Plane intersection
   ```

+This, however, will lack the exhaustive checks and elegance of sum types.

-Nim is a beautiful complex language with a tiny user base.
+In any case, Nim is a beautiful complex language with a tiny user base.
 Go is the opposite, but it also has its charms, esp.
 Go v1.17, IYKWIM.

 <div align="center">
   <img src="https://raw.githubusercontent.com/aabbtree77/twinpeekz/main/golang.gif" alt="golang-love">